A new 2+1 coherent spin-foam vertex for quantum gravity: The 3d Euclidean model as a paradigm

 The vertex amplitude can then alternatively be characterized by a pairing of Weyl spinors $\ket{z_{ab}}$ and $ \ket{z_{ba}}$ under the canonical $\mathbb{C}^2$ inner product, rotated by $\mathrm{SU}(2)$ matrices and scaled with the power of $j_{ab}$.

-We would like to argue that equation \eqref{scale} reflects a critical property of the Euclidean amplitude: that the boundary data can be formulated in terms of spinor pairings, and that it scales with the representation label.
-Indeed, previous works on the ``twisted geometries'' framework of LQG \cite{Freidel:2010aq, Freidel:2010bw, Livine:2011gp} have established that the classical phase space $T^* \mathrm{SU}(2)$ of a spin network link can be modeled on $\mathbb{C}^2 \oplus \mathbb{C}^2$ with an appropriate symplectic structure, and moreover that such normalized spinors can be mapped to unit 3-vectors as
+We would like to argue that equation \eqref{scale} reflects a critical property of the Euclidean amplitude: that the boundary data can be formulated in terms of spinor pairings (see \cite{Wieland:2014vta} for an Euclidean spin-foam action solely in terms of spinors), and that it scales with the representation label.
+Indeed, previous works on the ``twisted geometries'' framework of LQG \cite{Freidel:2010aq, Freidel:2010bw, Livine:2011gp} (see also \cite{Rennert:2016rfp}) have established that the classical phase space $T^* \mathrm{SU}(2)$ of a spin network link can be modeled on $\mathbb{C}^2 \oplus \mathbb{C}^2$ with an appropriate symplectic structure, and moreover that such normalized spinors can be mapped to unit 3-vectors as

 $\sigma^i$ being the standard Pauli matrices.
 It is moreover well-known that the representation label $j_{ab}$ (related to the area spectrum in LQG) parametrizes the interface between the quantum and classical regimes of spin-foam models \cite{Barrett:2009mw,Livine:2007vk}, the latter being attained at arbitrarily large spins.
 Equation \eqref{scale} therefore implements a pairing which involves the geometrical quantities one expects in the classical limit, weighted by a parameter of classicality.